-As a way to solve this issue, algorithms are expected to find ``diverse'' solutions, and algorithms for finding ``diverse'' solutions have received considerable attention in many fields such as artificial intelligence~\citep{Hanaka:AAAI:2021,Hanaka:arXiv:2021,Baste:AI:2022}, machine learning~\citep{Gillenwater:NIPS:2015}, and data mining~\citep{Wang:KDD:2013,Yuan:VLDBJ:2016}.
-There are many directions in the research on finding diverse solutions, depending on definitions of solutions and diversity measures.
-Given these rich applications, the \emph{diverse X paradigm} was proposed by Fellows and Rosamond in Dagstuhl Seminar 18421~\citep{Fernau:DR:2019}.
+Recently, theoretical aspects of the problem of finding diverse solutions in combinatorial problems are investigated.
+This research direction would be made by Fellows and Rosamond who proposed the \emph{diverse X paradigm} in Dagstuhl Seminar 18421~\cite{Fernau:DR:2019}.
 In this paradigm, ``X'' is a placeholder that represents solutions we are looking for, and they asked for theoretical investigations of finding diverse solutions.
 Since the problem of finding diverse solutions is much harder than that of finding a single solution for some ``X'', it would be reasonable to consider the problem from the perspective of fixed-parameter tractability\footnote{Roughly speaking, the goal is to develop algorithms that run in time $f(k){\rm poly}(n)$, where $n$ is the input size and $k$ is a parameter defined on a specific problem.}.
-From this proposition, several fixed-parameter tractable (FPT) algorithms are developed.
-Baste et al.\ gave algorithms for finding diverse solutions related to hitting sets~\citep{Baste:ALGO:2019} and those on bounded-treewidth graphs~\citep{Baste:AI:2022}.
-Hanaka et al.~\citep{Hanaka:AAAI:2021} proposed a framework to obtain FPT algorithms for finding diverse solutions in various combinatorial problems.
-Fomin et al.~\citep{Fomin:ISAAC:2020,Fomin:STACS:2021} investigated the fixed-parameter tractability of finding diverse solutions related to matchings and matroids.
-In these results, the running time bounds of these FPT algorithms exponentially depend on the number of solutions to be found is considered as a small parameter, which can be a potential drawback in practice.
+From this proposition, several fixed-parameter tractable (FPT) algorithms are developed so far.
+Baste et al.\ gave algorithms for finding diverse solutions related to hitting sets~\cite{Baste:ALGO:2019} and those on bounded-treewidth graphs~\cite{Baste:AI:2022}.
+Hanaka et al.~\cite{Hanaka:AAAI:2021} proposed a framework to obtain FPT algorithms for finding diverse solutions in various combinatorial problems.
+Fomin et al.~\cite{Fomin:ISAAC:2020,Fomin:STACS:2021} investigated the fixed-parameter tractability of finding diverse solutions related to matchings and matroids.
+In these work, the number of solutions to be found is considered as a small parameter, which can be a potential drawback in practice.
 As we discussed, a set of diverse solutions would be displayed as a ``catalog'' of solutions and hence moderate number of solutions are essential to users to make their own decisions based on the displayed solutions.

-In this paper, we aim to develop theoretically efficient algorithms for finding moderate numbers of diverse solutions.
-As we mentioned, the problem of finding diverse solutions is harder than that of finding a single solution.
-For example, the problem of computing a maximum matching in a graph is known to be solvable in polynomial time, whereas that of computing two maximum matchings $M_1$ and $M_2$ maximizing $|M_1 \mathbin{\triangle} M_2|$ is known to be NP-hard~\citep{Fomin:ISAAC:2020}.
-In this paper, we aim to develop theoretically efficient algorithms for finding moderate numbers of diverse solutions.